samuelaguiar/tictactoe-react/README.md

-A simple Tic Tac Toe Game made with React.
+A simple Tic Tac Toe Game made with Gatsby and React.